suspended/hack-hacktoberfest/README.md

 # hack-hacktoberfest
-Need pull requests?
+## Need pull requests?
 Start here!
+Read instructions first!

-Add your username here!!
+Add your username here!
 Please insert your username **randomly** in the list to avoid merge conflicts.
+Do not just put your name to the end of the list.
 Thanks!

 - [gezafisch](https://github.com/gezafisch)
 - [ashutosh1206] (https://github.com/ashutosh1206)